Across the Ditch: Three key differences between Australian and NZ employment law

 This obligation to consult can often be underestimated by Australian practitioners in the context of organisational restructuring and redundancy, performance management, and the management of medical incapacity.
 It’s safe to assume that in most cases, additional time will be required when running these processes in NZ, when compared to how these matters are often addressed in Australia.

-3. There’s no minimum employment period in NZ for unjustified dismissal claims
+2. There’s no minimum employment period in NZ for unjustified dismissal claims

 Unlike in Australia, where a statutory minimum employment period must be served by an employee before they're eligible to bring an unfair dismissal claim, NZ employees can raise a personal grievance for unjustified dismissal regardless of their length of service.
 An employee includes any individual “intending to work”, so an employee yet to commence in their role can even bring a claim (unusual, but not impossible).

-Employers of any size can also make use of contractual probation periods, although these don’t automatically preclude employee claims, and employers must still follow a fair process before terminating employment during the probation period.
+NZ employers can also make use of contractual probation periods, although these don’t automatically preclude employee claims, and employers must still follow a fair process before terminating employment during the probation period.

 In the absence of a valid trial period provision, employers in NZ should therefore manage any termination, performance or misconduct issue in respect of newer employees with no less vigilance as they should with longstanding employees.
 While length of service may impact the extent of remedies available to an aggrieved employee, it shouldn’t be assumed that the obligations to consult and follow a fair process are any less applicable in respect of newer staff.